knative/docs/install/Knative-with-IKS.md

     ibmcloud cs clusters | grep $CLUSTER_NAME
     ```

-    It will take a while for your cluster to be deployed.
+    It can take a while for your cluster to be deployed.
 Repeat the above
     command until the state of your cluster is "normal".

 1. Point `kubectl` to the cluster: